 I got cleaned somehow and released after seeing a doctor who advised me to rest to take it easy.
 I also stopped eating like I use to eat because I just lost the taste for food for a while.
 I ended up losing some 50 pounds.

 Yeah, you read that right.
 Fifty pounds knocking my weight down from 208 pounds to a solid 158 pounds which is just right for my 5-foot-six-inch frame.

 And more importantly, I kept the weight off!

 I did it by taking part in a study for persons over 65 who were issued an I-phone to keep track of their vital statistics for a study group conducted by CORE Human Factors of Bala Cynwyd, PA.
 Someone retained the group to study me and other seniors over a one-year period.
 You had to wear your watch the entire time and at the end of the study, they’d pay you $650.

 I completed the study and learned how to track my exercise routine through the I-Watch.
 I was intrigued by the record my watch was creating and I joined the local gym — SuperFit of Conshohocken.
+There are some 20 treadmills there and I use one of them at least five days a week.
 I never would have joined the gym had I not been given the incentive to exercise by the watch.
 And while I had to turn in the watch at the end of the year, my I-Phone kept the records of my daily routine.

 In addition, my loss of weight added — or in this case, “subtracted” — another benefit.
 I got cured of the sleep apnea that had forced me to wear a mask in bed the past 10 years or so.
 (See sleep article.)